flairNLP/fundus/docs/3_how_to_filter_articles.md

 ## URL filter

 Fundus provides a mechanic to filter articles by URL both before and after the HTML is downloaded.
-There is a built-in filter that filters out URLs based on regular expressions.
+A built-in filter that filters out URLs based on regular expressions is provided.

 Let's crawl a bunch of articles with URLs not including the word `advertisement` or `podcast` and print their `resuestd_url`'s.

 ````python
 from fundus import Crawler, PublisherCollection
 from fundus.scraping.filter import regex_filter